 The goal of ADGA's linear appraisal program is to provide the dairy goat breeder with an increased awareness of proven sires that transmit strong traits to their offspring.
 The ADGA Linear Appraisal program incorporates by reference the Standard Operating Procedures which details the guidelines for various aspects of animal evaluation and quality assurance practices.
 The linear appraisal system evaluates individual type traits that effect structural and functional durability in order to take full advantage of the potential for genetic improvement through selection.
 There are four parts to the linear appraisal of an animal.
-The first part involves the determination, by the linear appraiser, of the point that describes the condition of each of the 13 primary linear traits and the one secondary trait on the 50point scale that represents the biological range for a particular trait.
+The first part involves the determination, by the linear appraiser, of the point that describes the condition of each of the 14 primary linear traits and the one secondary trait on the 50point scale that represents the biological range for a particular trait.
 The program does not set a certain point on a range of points on the scale for a linear trait as "ideal," nor are more points, fewer points, or midpoint on the range for a trait necessarily more desirable.
 The program is designed, instead, to objectively assess the condition of a trait that a sire passes on to his offspring.
 The evaluation of these traits represents the true "linear" portion of the linear appraisal program.
 It is the primary linear trait data, plus the animal's final score, that are used by ADGA and the National Database to develop sire summaries.

-The other three parts of a l inear appraisal are modifications of descriptive type classification features.
+The other three parts of a linear appraisal are modifications of descriptive type classification features.
 Although this type of information provides a descriptive evaluation of a particular animal rather than gather data that can be used in sire summaries, the evaluation information will be useful to the herd owner in making management decisions about individual animals and in promoting the herd.
-The first of three parts of a linear appraisal consists of the appraiser evaluating each animal in 8 general structural/functional areas: head, shoulder assembly, front legs, rear legs, feet, back, rump, and udder texture.
+The first of three parts of a linear appraisal consists of appraiser evaluating each animal in 8 general structural/functional areas: head, shoulder assembly, front legs, rear legs, feet, back, rump, and udder texture.
 The appraiser will note, for each of these 8 areas, if it is poor or fair (both of which indicate a problem to the herd owner), acceptable, good plus, very good, or excellent as described in section G, below.
 The last part of a linear appraisal is the evaluation of the 4 (3 for a buck) major categories and the assigning of the final score.

-Dairy goat herds evaluated with the linear appraisal system will be instrumental in helping develop the data base needed to determine the heritability of structural traits in dairy goats and, eventually, their relationship to longevity and production.
+Dairy goat herds evaluated with the linear appraisal system have been instrumental in developing the information needed for the genetic evaluation of linear traits and continue to provide the data for ongoing efforts in determining the relationship of the program areas to longevity and production.